-Off-cuts of wood used by volunteers maintaining the railway station at Harman’s Cross on the Railway in have been donated to the Durlston Pleasure Grounds project in Swanage for use in its carpentry classes.
+Off-cuts of wood used by volunteers maintaining the railway station at Harman’s Cross on the Swanage Railway in Dorset have been donated to the Durlston Pleasure Grounds project in Swanage for use in its carpentry classes.

-Durlston Pleasure Grounds project supports an accessible centre at Durlston Castle named ‘The Shed’ which provides facilities for people of all ages and abilities to socialise, learn new skills, and in the Durlston Country Park and its National Nature Reserve.
+Durlston Pleasure Grounds project supports an accessible centre at Durlston Castle named ‘The Shed’ which provides facilities for people of all ages and abilities to socialise, learn new skills, and volunteer in the Durlston Country Park and its National Nature Reserve.

 Funding for the project is provided by the National Lottery.